 Beta Gamma Sigma (BGS) is the international honor society for students of business and administration.
-Its purpose is to reward scholarship and accomplishment and to foster integrity in the conduct of business operations.
+Its purpose is to reward outstanding scholarship and accomplishment and to foster integrity in the conduct of business operations.
 To be eligible for BGS, students must rank in the top 20 percent of their graduating class.
-Students are selected on the basis of their cumulative academic record.
+Students in good standing are selected on the basis of their cumulative academic record.